Al Capone: Trials

 On March 27, 1929, Capone was arrested by FBI agents as he left a Chicago courtroom after testifying to a grand jury that was investigating violations of federal prohibition laws.
 He was charged with contempt of court for feigning illness to avoid an earlier appearance.
 On May 16, 1929, Capone was arrested in Philadelphia, Pennsylvania, for carrying a concealed weapon.
 On May 17, 1929, Capone was indicted by a grand jury and a trial was held before Philadelphia Municipal Court Judge John E Walsh.
-Following the entering of a guilty plea by his attorney, Capone was sentenced to a prison term of one year.
+Entering a guilty plea by his attorney, Capone was sentenced to a prison term of one year.
 On August 8, 1929, Capone was transferred to Philadelphia's Eastern State Penitentiary.
-A week after his release in March 1930, Capone was listed as the number one "Public Enemy" on the unofficial Chicago Crime Commission's widely publicized list.
+A week after his release in March 1930, Capone was listed as "Public Enemy #1" on the unofficial Chicago Crime Commission's widely publicized list.

 In April 1930, Capone was arrested on vagrancy charges when visiting Miami Beach; the governor had ordered sheriffs to run him out of the state.
 Capone claimed that Miami police had refused him food and water and threatened to arrest his family.
 He was charged with perjury for making these statements, but was acquitted after a three-day trial in July.
 In September, a Chicago judge issued a warrant for Capone's arrest on charges of vagrancy and then used the publicity to run against Thompson in the Republican primary.
 In February 1931, Capone was tried on the contempt of court charge.
-In court, Judge James Herbert Wilkerson intervened to reinforce questioning of Capone's doctor by the prosecutor.
+In court, Judge James Herbert Wilkerson, intervened to reinforce questioning of Capone's doctor by the prosecutor.
 Wilkerson sentenced Capone to six months, but he remained free while on appeal of the contempt conviction.

 In February 1930, Capone's organization was linked to the murder of Julius Rosenheim, who served as a police informant in the Chicago Outfit for 20 years.